AHC Global Health Seed Grants: Research in Uganda

 - Support new partnerships between UMN faculty and institutions in Uganda, including but not limited to Makerere University.

 Grants are available to Assistant, Associate or Full Professors in the University of Minnesota Academic Health Center.
 Prior global health research experience is not required.
 Each application must have a single PI.
 Each faculty member may submit only one application as a PI.
 However, there is no limit to the number of applications on which a faculty member could participate as a co-investigator.
+Faculty Travel Awards recipients are encouraged to apply.

 Required elements of the proposal: